mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/govuk_contracting.rst

 but in the end most public servants take pride in doing the right thing and going in the right direction.

-If you look at LDSL list, you can see over 2000 statutory services - the vast majority of which either have to be digital, or are going to benefit greatly from going digital.
+If you look at `LDSL list <http://oss4gov.org/lgsl>`_, you can see over 2000 statutory services - the vast majority of which either have to be digital, or are going to benefit greatly from going digital.
 Services that government *must* legally supply, and services that can be done better faster digitally.
-And why should that be proprietary? (the demand for software to help Returning Officers to organise Polling booths is sky high amoungst international banks and hedge funds).
+And why should that be proprietary?
+(the demand for software to help Returning Officers to organise Polling booths is sky high amoungst international banks and hedge funds).

 I rant on about this in the 'OSS4Gov manifesto. <http://www.oss4gov.org/manifesto>'_